qualifire-dev/rogue/packages/sdk/README.md

 # Rogue Agent Evaluator TypeScript SDK

-A comprehensive TypeScript/JavaScript SDK for interacting with the Rogue Agent Evaluator API.
+A modern, functional TypeScript SDK for interacting with the Rogue Agent Evaluator API.

 ## Installation